-I visited this hut on my way to the Askja caldera in the highlands.
+I visited this hut on my way to the Askja caldera in the highland.
 It is the only hut I have seen with a tree growing on top of it, quite distinctive.

-It is cool visiting it in the summer time, but just imagine what it must have been like being stuck in an awful blizzard in the highlands of Iceland alone in this hut!
+It is cool visiting it in the summertime, but just imagine what it must have been like being stuck in an awful blizzard in the highland of Iceland alone in such huts.

 There is an entrance fee to the museum, where you will also get guidance.

-During the archaeological excavation old graves were dug up and the bones examined, which shed new light on the function of the monastery and the ailments of the patients at the hospital.
-Ca 260 skeletons were exhumed in the old cemetery.
+During the archaeological excavation, old graves were dug up and the bones examined, which shed new light on the function of the monastery and the ailments of the patients at the hospital.
+Around 260 skeletons were exhumed in the old cemetery.
 Many of these bones show that the patients had serious illnesses; cancer, hydatid disease, smallpox, syphilis, TB etc.

 Many skeletons of babies and premature babies were also exhumed.

-Two of the graves in the cemetery where most likely the graves of priors, who were buried with women and children, like they had been a family.
+Two of the graves in the cemetery were most likely the graves of priors, who were buried with women and children like they had been a family.